reanimate-school/2024-reanimate.school/content/speakers.md

 # Cindy Poremba

-Cindy Poremba, PhD, is a digital media researcher, gamemaker and curator.
+Cindy Poremba, Ph.D., is a digital media researcher, game maker, and curator.
 They are an Associate Professor (Digital Futures) at OCAD University (Tkaronto/Toronto, CA) and Co-Director of OCAD’s game:play Lab.
-Dr. Poremba has presented internationally at conferences, festivals and invited lectures, on topics relating to game art and curation, capture in postmedia practices, and interactive documentary.
+Dr. Poremba has presented internationally at conferences, festivals, and invited lectures, on topics relating to game art and curation, capture in postmedia practices, and interactive documentaries.
 Cindy also organizes non-traditional exhibitions as an independent curator.
-Their award-winning game and “New Arcade” work, independently and as a member of the kokoromi experimental videogame collective, has been featured in both international game and digital art exhibitions.
+Their award-winning game and “New Arcade” work, independently and as a member of the Kokoromi experimental videogame collective, has been featured in both international game and digital art exhibitions.

 # Carl Therrien

 Carl Therrien is a Full Professor in games and film studies at the Université de Montréal.
 In The Media Snatcher (Platform studies, MIT Press, 2019), he proposed a critical view of videogame historiography through a comparative study of the PC Engine platform, confronting American and Japanese perspectives of this technology.
 He has written numerous papers on immersion and the history of popular genres (such as adventure games and first-person shooters).
 His research projects seek to integrate more video games into the canon, hoping to assist archivists and historians in their efforts to engage with the diversity and complexity of this culture.

+# Darren Wershler

+Darren Wershler is a Professor of English, Acting Director of the Centre for Technoculture, Art and Games (TAG), and the Director of the Residual Media Depot at Concordia.
+His most recent book, with Lori Emerson and Jussi Parikka, is THE LAB BOOK: Situated Practices in Media Studies (University of Minnesota Press, 2022).